simotrone/Resources/README.md

-We have three basckets, each containing a quantity (q1, q2, q3) of different food (vegetables, pasta, meat).
+We have three baskets, each containing a quantity (q1, q2, q3) of different kind of food (vegetables, pasta, meat).

-Each food has its own costs in realtion to the other two type: you can get 1 pasta swapping 3 vegetables, and 1 meat returning 3 pastes (or 9 vegetables).
+Each type of food has its own cost in relation to the other two types: you can get 1 pasta swapping 3 vegetables, and 1 meat returning 3 pastas (or 9 vegetables).

-Given an arbitrary distribution of these quantities, to obtain the most balanced (*) distribution of types of food.
+Given an arbitrary distribution of these quantities, obtain the most balanced (*) distribution of types of food.

-(*) Balanced to eat all three meals for more consecutive days as possibile.
+(*) Balanced to eat all three meals for more consecutive days as possible.

 ### Here we go